Katiliya Mountain Resort and Spa

 Where the Northern Hills Set the Terms

-Chiang Rai's premium accommodation market has split along a clear axis: properties near the city centre that trade on access to temples and night markets, and properties in the province's outer districts that trade on terrain, elevation, and deliberate distance from the itinerary.
+Katiliya Mountain Resort and Spa is a 5-star hotel in Chiang Rai's Mae Chan district, with rates from about $120 per night.
 Katiliya Mountain Resort and Spa sits firmly in the second category.
 The address at Ban Mae Slong Nai, in the Mae Chan district north of Chiang Rai city, places it in the highland corridor where tea plantations and forested ridgelines define the visual register.
 Arriving here is an exercise in recalibration; the approach roads narrow, the air temperature drops noticeably, and the horizon fills with layered green hills rather than city infrastructure.

 This is the context that the Michelin Hotels guide recognised when it awarded the property a Michelin Selected designation in its 2025 edition, a selection that places Katiliya in a defined peer tier within Thailand's northern resort circuit.
 The Michelin Hotels selection is not awarded on room count or brand recognition; it signals a coherent guest experience, a sense of place that the property delivers consistently, and a standard of hospitality that holds across multiple dimensions.
 In Chiang Rai specifically, that selection carries weight because the province's premium options are dispersed across significant distances, and the Michelin framework helps position each property within its own geographic and experiential niche.